mohitjain4395/Railway-Reservation-OOPs-/Readme.md

 sh compile.sh to create object file of server and client:
 >sh compile.sh

-#Here we are using port 15755
+#Here I am using port 15755
 run the server:
 >./server